 The skyrocketing costs of clinical research are likely the first issue that comes to mind when it comes to barriers to pharma companies’ R&D efforts.

-In 2014, the Tufts Center for the Study of Drug Development found that clinical testing costs as much as $2.6 billion per drug; the cost of drug development has increased by 400% in less than two decades.
+In 2014, the Tufts Center for the Study of Drug Development1 found that clinical testing costs as much as $2.6 billion per drug; the cost of drug development has increased by 400% in less than two decades.

 However, ongoing research challenges are affecting far more than pharma companies’ bottom lines.
 To name just one high-profile example:

 Pfizer recently realized that patients taking one of their arthritis drugs might have reduced risk of developing Alzheimer’s.
-While that seems like positive news, the company ultimately opted out of testing the correlation.
+While that seems like positive news, the company ultimately opted out of testing the correlation2.
 This was due to the risks, difficulties, and cost of R&D not being worth the potential upside.